Jan 4, 2019

 Like a festive TV schedule of Home Alone movies and Christmas specials these best-in-travel lists are easy to digest but having a vested interest in a specific destination might lend an added frisson to proceedings.

-So then, as expats living in Japan, it’s been interesting to see how (and how often) media outside of Japan have featured this country in their lists of best travel destinations for 2019.
+As expats living in Japan then, it’s been interesting to see how (and how often) media outside of Japan have featured this country in their lists of best travel destinations for 2019.

 A vested interested why?
 Perhaps it comes from a sense of pride -- to see the country we’ve chosen ourselves being recognised by others.
 Relief? -- or an assurance that we’ve not been totally forgotten by the motherland.
 Maybe there’s an element of the smug -- to see the experts trying to cobble together insight into a country that we probably know far more about.
 Or concern -- that Japan’s soaring tourist number targets (40 million for 2020) are being heard and acted upon causing favorite destinations to be overrun by platoons of flag-following package tourists (see Kyoto).

 Or maybe there’s inspiration to be found in interpretations of the Japan travel experience as absorbed by those who are free from the realities of living here.
 And so it is we take a look at how Japan features among the best travel destinations for 2019.